Elma Lewis School of Fine Arts: Elma Lewis

 Elma Ina Lewis (September 15, 1921 – January 1, 2004) was born and raised in Boston, Massachusetts.
 An alumna of Emerson College, Elma was a prominent American arts educator.
-Her work with the African American community in the arts, as well as her dedication to social service, resulted in her being one of the first recipients of the MacArther Fellows Grant in 1981.
-She also received a Presidential Medal for the Arts from President Ronald Reagan in 1983.
-Elma was also the recipient of 28 honorary doctorate degrees.
+Her work with the African-American community in the arts, as well as her dedication to social service, resulted in her being one of the first recipients of the MacArther Fellows Grant in 1981.

+In 1983 she received a Presidential Medal for the Arts, the highest civilian award, from President Ronald Reagan.
+Elma Lewis also received 28 honorary doctorate degrees.
 Elma Lewis died in 2004 at the age of 82.

 Opening

 Elma Lewis opened the Elma Lewis School of Fine Arts in 1950.
 Its original location was a rented 6-room apartment at 7 Waumbeck Street in Roxbury, Massachusetts.
-The school was created with the purpose of providing African-American community members in the Boston area with an education in the arts.
+Lewis founded the school to provide African-American students and adults in the Boston area with an education in the arts.

 On its first day of operation in 1950, 25 students enrolled in classes.
 In order to enroll, students had to pay a $5 monthly tuition.

 The ELSFA was incorporated as a non-profit on October 19, 1966.
 At the time of incorporation, Elma Lewis was the secretary, Ruth Batson served as the chairman, and Darnley Corbin was acting treasurer.
 The school received its first federal grant that year.

 Location

-By 1955, the school's attendance outgrew its rented space and relocated to 449 Blue Hill Avenue.
-Following its move, enrollment reached 250 students – ten times the original class.
-However, located between a store and a "questionable social club," the Blue Hill space was unfavorable.
+By 1955, the school's attendance outgrew its rented space and the program relocated to 449 Blue Hill Avenue.
+Following the move, student enrollment reached 250 – ten times the size of the original class.
+But, located between a store and a "questionable social club," the Blue Hill space was undesirable for the long term.

-In 1964, the school signed a rental contract for a building on Charlotte Street in Dorchester, MA.
-However, after only two seasons, the building was bought by a fundamentalist church.
+In 1964, the school signed a rental contract for a building on Charlotte Street in Dorchester, Massachusetts.
+But after two seasons, the building was bought by a fundamentalist church.
 The lease was terminated and the school "was asked to move."

-After spending 1966 at the Lewis Junior High School, the school moved to the Hecht House in Boston during its 1967 summer season.
+In 1966 the art school operated from the Lewis Junior High School.
+During its 1967 summer session, the school moved to the Hecht House in Boston.
 It was during this season that Lewis began the Playhouse in the Park Series.

 The following year, the ELSFA moved to the former home of Congregation Mishkan Tefila, on the corner of Elm Hill Avenue and Seaver Street.
-The building was bought by the owners of the New England Hebrew Academy and then the property was gifted to the ELSFA.
-It was the only black arts organization to have acquired property at the time.
-The school would end up converting twenty rooms at the Elm Hill property, formerly the synagogue's Hebrew school and community center, a project which cost $2,000,000.
+The building was bought by the owners of the New England Hebrew Academy and they gave the property to the ELSFA.
+This was the only Black arts organization to have acquired property at the time.
+The art school eventually converted twenty rooms at the Elm Hill property, which had formerly operated as the synagogue's Hebrew school and community center; this project cost $2,000,000.
 That year, Lewis started the National Center of Afro-American Artists.